intelie/gitbook-drilling/collector/configuration/store.json.md

-The `store.json` file is used by LiveRig Collector to organize the CSV data stream and OPC tags to be read from sources configured at `sources.xml`.
+The `store.json` file is used by LiveRig Collector to enrich some kinds of  basic source data streams configured at `sources.xml`.

+In LiveRig Collector, two basic source data streams accept unit enrichment and exposure as WITSML, they are: CSV and OPC.

 ## CSV data stream